ThKrypt/QualCoder/6-Other-information.md

+#  Multiple dialog windows

+It is possible to have multiple dialog windows open.
+This is useful if you have run a report, or have a file open for coding, and you want to enter your thoughts into a journal entry. **However there are some limitations**.

+Some dialog windows are priority windows, so swapping between windows will not be possible, these restricted windows are: Management of files, cases or attributes, survey import and confirmation dialogs (e.g. confirm delete).

+The second limitation is that changes in one dialog will not be reflected in the other dialogs.
+An example here is adding a code in a coding dialog, the added code will not be shown in other coding or reports windows.
+If you do make changes to highlighting and codes and categories, it is recommended to close and then re-open the other dialog window that you need.
+This is to ensure that any changes made show up in the other dialog windows.

 # Data structures

 The qda data folder contains folders for imported documents, images and audio and video.
 It also contains the sqlite database, named data.qda, to store coding data.